Skip to main content

 About me:

-Merlisa is a Senior Lecturer in the Department of Health and Care Professions (Medical Imaging) at the University of Exeter, with specialist expertise in vascular ultrasound imaging.
-Her research interests focus on vascular health, vascular ultrasound imaging, and the role of vascular dysfunction in neurological conditions such as multiple sclerosis.
+Merlisa is a Senior Lecturer in the Department of Health and Care Professions (Medical Imaging) with specialised expertise in peripheral and extracranial vascular ultrasound imaging.
+Her research interests focus on vascular health, advanced imaging techniques, and the role of vascular dysfunction in neurological conditions such as multiple sclerosis.
+Her Doctorate investigated the risk factors for extracranial vascular pathology in patients with Multiple Sclerosis utilising vascular ultrasound imaging.

-At the University of Exeter, she is the Programme Lead for the BSc Medical Imaging (Diagnostic Radiography), as well as the Time for Dementia Lead and Fitness to Practise Lead within Medical Imaging.
-Merlisa has also contributed to research governance as a member of the University of Exeter Medical School and Health and Care Professions Research Ethics Committee.
+At Exeter, Merlisa is Programme Lead for the BSc Medical Imaging and MSci Medical Imaging (Diagnostic Radiography) programmes.
+She also serves as Time for Dementia Lead and Fitness to Practise Lead, and contributed to research governance as a member of the University of Exeter Medical School and Health and Care Professions Research Ethics Committee.

-Merlisa strives to be a compassionate and principled leader who serves others and advocates for what is right and just.
-She is committed to empowering students and colleagues while fostering an inclusive and equitable academic environment.
-Through her leadership and research, she aims to strategically support others’ growth while continuing to advance in her own academic and professional career.
+Merlisa participated in the 100 Black Women Professors NOW programme (2025 cohort), delivered by Women's Higher Education Network (WHEN), which aims to advance equity of opportunity for Black women in academia.
+She is committed to inclusive leadership, empowering students and colleagues, and fostering an equitable academic environment.
+Through her leadership and research, she seeks to support others’ growth while continuing to advance her own academic and professional career.

 Grants: